 Maximum Pressure Indicated

-Trailer tires should always be inflated to the maximum pressure indicated on the tires sidewall.
+Trailer tires should always be inflated to the maximum pressure indicated on the sidewall of the tire.

 While your tow vehicle’s tires should be inflated to the tire pressures indicated on the sticker typically found on the driver’s door jamb.

 Cause Excessive Heat Buildup

-Under-inflated tires will not only cause excessive heat buildup leading to premature failure but it will also cause uneven tread wear, faster tread wear, poor handling conditions, and increased trailer sway.
+Under-inflated tires will not only cause excessive heat buildup leading to premature failure but will also cause uneven tread wear, faster tread wear, poor handling conditions, and increased trailer sway.

 Regularly exceeding the tire speed rating will also lead to premature failure.

 Believe it or not but ST trailer tires are only speed rated to 65 miles an hour.

 That means every time you exceed 65 miles an hour while towing, you are causing excessive heat buildup in the trailer tires, causing them to fatigue and they will fail prematurely.

 Trailer Tires Typically Don’t See Regular Use

-Also it’s important to note that trailer tires typically don’t see regular use as a passenger car tire does.
+Also, it’s important to note that trailer tires typically don’t see regular use as passenger car tire does.

 So trailer tires may sit on a rig for longer than the manufacturer intended as rubber ages it becomes brittle and dry rots.

 This may compromise the integrity of the tire and cause a blowout.

-Most manufacturers recommend replacing trailer tires once they are 5 years old regardless of tread depth entire appearance.
+Most manufacturers recommend replacing trailer tires once they are 5 years old regardless of tread depth and entire appearance.

 Cover Trailer Tires

 Also, it’s a good idea to cover trailer tires when the trailer is sitting to prevent UV exposure from the Sun, which also degrades rubber.

-So that’s basically all I know about the differences between LT and ST tires.
+So that’s all I know about the differences between LT and ST tires.

 Again I believe that ST trailer tires with the proper load range rating for the weight of your rig are the correct tire choice.

-Now like I said at the beginning of this article.
-I’m no expert these are just my opinions based on my own research and my experiences owning a travel trailer.
+Now as I said at the beginning of this article.
+I’m no expert these are my opinions based on my research and my experiences owning a travel trailer.

-Thank You for reading this article and please like and share this post on social media channels.
+Thank You for reading this article and please like and share this post on social media channels like Facebook and Twitter.
 Comment down below if you have any queries.